benedom/SwiftyCrop/README.md

 All issue reports, feature requests, pull requests and GitHub stars are welcomed and much appreciated.

-Thanks to [@leoz](https://github.com/leoz) for adding the circular crop mode, the demo app and the rotation functionality 🎉
+Thanks to [@leoz](https://github.com/leoz) for adding the circular crop mode, the demo app and the rotation functionality 🎉 Thanks to [@kevin-hv](https://github.com/kevin-hv) for adding the hungarian localization 🇭🇺

 ## ✍️ Author